Novena (computing platform)

 The Novena shipped with a screwdriver, as users are required to install the battery themselves, screw on the LCD bezel of their choice, and obtain speakers as a kit instead of using speaker boxes.
 Owners of a 3D printer can make and fine tune their own speaker box.
 The mainboards were manufactured by AQS, an electronics manufacturing services provider.

+The initial crowdfunding campaign promised guaranteed availability of the Novena mainboard for 5 years, with new hardware produced based on demand.
+This continued until an August 2019 announcement that the mainboard would be entering end-of-life status, with remaining stock being discounted.